SAP-samples/multi-cloud-html5-apps-samples/managed-html5-runtime-jwt-kyma/README.md

     docker build -t iobert/kyma-html5-app-deployer
     docker push iobert/kyma-html5-app-deployer
     ```
-4. Add your account id (e.g. "43de072btrial") to the destination which is defined in line 114 of the [deployment descriptor](html5-app-deployer/deployment.yaml).
+4. Add your account id (e.g. "43de072btrial") to the destination which is defined in the environment variable `BACKEND_DESTINATIONS` of the [deployment descriptor](html5-app-deployer/deployment.yaml).
 2. Deploy the project
    ```
    kubectl apply -f deployment.yaml